The Survival Bandit Problem: Proof of the Linearity of the Classic Regret (Proposition )

-\begin{remark} $p_1<1$ implies $\Delta>0$ and thus the strict positivity of the bound in front of $T$ in \eqref{linear_regret_coefficient_bound}.
+\begin{remark} In the proof of this proposition we considered an instance such that $p_1<1$ so that $\Delta>0$.
 In the case $p_1 = 1$ or more generally when there exists a positive arm, it is possible to achieve zero regret if the initial budget is $B>K-1$ with, for instance, the policy $\pi$ which performs the classic bandit algorithm UCB (see, e.g., \citealp{bubeck9}) when $B_{t-1}>K-1$, and pulls one of the arms which has not yielded a negative reward otherwise. \end{remark}